Chair of Aston Community Education Trust, Member and Trustee

 After graduating from the University of Leeds with a BA (Hons), Tim achieved Graduate Diplomas in both Law and Legal Practice with the Nottingham Law School.
 A Chartered Accountant, he now works for one of the largest regional accountancy practices in Sheffield, leading their management accounts department, providing finance and accountancy service to the SME Market.
 This includes the provision of bookkeeping, management reporting and management information systems reviews.

 Appreciating the benefits of his own education, Tim is committed to ensuring that other young people in this area are also enabled to reach their full potential through the provision of high quality pastoral care, teaching and learning in our academies.
-Tim joins ACET in Spring 2017 bringing with him extensive and highly relevant professional expertise which is particularly valuable at this point in time as the organisation is undergoing significant and rapid change from an emerging trust comprising of four academies to an established MAT comprising of three secondary and six junior academies.
+Tim joined ACET in Spring 2017 bringing with him extensive and highly relevant professional expertise which was particularly valuable at this point in time when the organisation was undergoing significant and rapid change from an emerging trust comprising of four academies to an established MAT comprising of three secondary and eight junior academies in 2019.
+He is a highly valued member of the ACET community.